deepakmathpal88/WebdriverIO-Visual-Regression-/README.md

 # WebdriverIO example

-I modefied the https://github.com/zinserjan/webdriverio-example project to test a simple visual regression scnario.You can get moe detail from the specified URL for the operations used in th project.
+I modefied the webdriverio-example project to test a simple visual regression scnario.You can get moe detail from the specified URL for the operations used in th project.

 ## Getting started